bruvellu/terebratalia-wnts/wnt.md

 <!--Wnt complement-->

-Wnt ligands are secreted glycoproteins with a conserved series of cysteine residues positioned along the coding sequence [@Nusse1992-oi].
-They evolved at the root of metazoans from thirteen ancestral subfamilies [@Kusserow2005-xd;
-@Cho2010-eb].
-We identified twelve of these Wnt subfamilies in the brachiopod *T. transversa*.
-The only missing is *wnt3*.
-Most other subfamilies are represented by a single ortholog with the exception of *wnt1*, which is duplicated (@fig:wnt-tree).
-One of the *wnt1* paralogs in *T. transversa* (*wnt1b*) shows a highly divergent sequence (@fig:wnt1-tree).
+Wnt ligands are secreted glycoproteins which contain a conserved series of cysteine residues [@Nusse1992-oi].
+They evolved at the root of metazoans having thirteen ancestral subfamilies [@Kusserow2005-xd; @Cho2010-eb].
+We identified twelve of these Wnt subfamilies in the brachiopod *T. transversa* (@fig:wnt-tree).
+Most are represented by a single ortholog, with the exception of *wnt3*, which is missing, and of *wnt1*, which is duplicated.
+One of the *wnt1* paralogs is highly-divergent from other bilaterian *wnt1* genes at the sequence level, and we named it as *wnt1t* (@fig:wnt1-tree).
+Apart from these two cases, *T. transversa* has kept the ancestral complement of Wnt genes.

 <!--Wnt profiling-->

-To characterize the expression dynamics of Wnt signaling components during *T. transversa* embryonic development, we analyzed the stage-specific RNA-seq dataset (ACCESSION) covering representative developmental stages from unfertilized oocytes, cleavage, and gastrulation, to larval morphogenesis and post-metamorphosis juveniles.
+To characterize the developmental dynamics of Wnt expression in *T. transversa*, we analyzed stage-specific RNA-seq data sampled from egg to juveniles (ACCESSION).

-We detect high levels of *wnt4* and *wntA* transcripts maternally loaded in the unfertilized oocyte (@fig:profiling).
-Other Wnt genes are expressed, such as *wnt1b*, *wnt5*, *wnt6*, and *wnt16*, but at lower levels.
+We detect a large quantity of *wnt4* and *wntA* transcripts deposited in the unfertilized oocyte (@fig:profiling).
+A few other Wnt ligands, such as *wnt1t*, *wnt5*, *wnt6*, and *wnt16*, are also expressed, but at lower levels.

+We were able to determine the maternal load of Wnt genes In the unfertilized oocytes,

+Other Wnt genes, are expressed, , but at lower levels.
 The remaining Wnt ligands are barely detected at this stage.

 The Wnt landscape changes at the late blastula stage (19h) when there is a